frederic-perez/AmE-dictionary/data/idioms.md

 __poor man’s__ :three::hammer: _She looked every bit the poor man’s Pamela Anderson._
 __pop up__ To suddenly appear or become available. _Problems started popping up as soon as the software went live._ _He might pop up in this movie in the tail end._
 __pounce (up)on someone or something__ :two::hammer:
 __practice makes perfect__ _Prov.
-Cliché_ Doing something over and over again is the only way to learn to do it well. _Child: How come you’re so good at peeling potatoes?
+Cliché_ :two: Doing something over and over again is the only way to learn to do it well. _Child: How come you’re so good at peeling potatoes?
 Father: I did it a lot in the army, and practice makes perfect._
 __prior to__ _prep_ Before. _Prior to this episode._
 __prop up__ _But with her leg propped up._
 __psyched__ Extremely surprised, excited, or nervous.
 Feeling a very strong emotion.